 Originally, Godhead was just a variant spelling and pronunciation of Godhood, before modenr English spelling were fully standardized.
 You may sometimes similarly see the spelling Maidenhead used where the author clearly means Maidenhood as a synonym for Virginity.
-And so Godhead originally carried the exact same meaning as that word, referring to the status of divinity.
+And so Godhead originally carried the exact same meaning as Godhood, referring to the status of divinity.
 But that's not how it's usually used today.

-I've seen people who agree with he doctrine of The Trinity as it's usually defined, but don't like the word "Trinity" for whatever reason, say we should say The Godhead instead.
+I've seen people who agree with the doctrine of The Trinity as it's usually defined, but don't like the word "Trinity" for whatever reason, say we should say The Godhead instead.
 And even others not suggesting we use it as a synonym for Trinity, still seem to mean something similar by it.